Generic name: phenylephrine (rectal) [ FEN-il-EFF-rin-REK-tal ]

-Brand Name: Anu-Med, Formulation R, Hemorid, Hemorrhoidal, Hemorrhoidal Cooling Gel, Medicone Hemorrhoidal, Preparation H Cooling Gel, Preparation H Suppositories, Prep-Hem
+Brand names: Anu-Med, Formulation R, Hemorid, Hemorrhoidal, Hemorrhoidal Cooling Gel, ... show all 9 brands Medicone Hemorrhoidal, Preparation H Cooling Gel, Preparation H Suppositories, Prep-Hem

 Hemorrhoidal is used on the rectum to relieve itching, burning, irritation, and swelling caused by hemorrhoids.

 Hemorrhoidal may also be used for purposes not listed in this medication guide.

 Follow all directions on your medicine label and package.
 Tell each of your healthcare providers about all your medical conditions, allergies, and all medicines you use.

 You should not use Hemorrhoidal if you are allergic to it Hemorrhoidal (often used in certain cold or allergy medicines).